What is your typical student profile?

 What grade levels do you serve?

 Our school is for students between the ages of 10 and 21, covering 5th through 12th grade with college assistance programs for students dual enrolled or those that need extended time to complete their high school diploma.

 Do you offer a part-time option?

-Because of the high demand for so few spaces at our school, we are not able to accommodate part-time students.
+Because of the high demand for so few spaces at our school, we are not able to give a discount for part-time students.
 However, we do have students that leave after core academics so they can take special electives not offered here or participate in sports, theater, or band activities.

 How many students attend?